CWSpear/glue/README.md

 Glue is an open-source and self-hosted MEAN application for pasting and sharing snippets.

-There is also a me-hosted version that is available as a demo and for public use: http://glue.mavrx.io/.
+There is also a we-hosted version that is available as a demo and for public use: http://glue.mavrx.io/.
 Feel free to use it and start sharing snippets today.

-May add more features.
+I may add more features.
 Who knows?
-Definitely going to clean stuff up and continue to make UI/UX improvements, etc.
+Definitely going to clean stuff up and continue to make UI/UX improvements, etc. See [TODO](#todo) for more.

 ## Technologies
 This is a [SailsJS](http://sailsjs.org/) app built on top of the MEAN stack.
-You can use any database that Sails' ORM, [Waterline](https://github.com/balderdashy/waterline) supports.
-The Mavrx Glue site is using MongoDB.
+You can use any database that Sails' ORM&mdash;[Waterline](https://github.com/balderdashy/waterline)&mdash;supports.
+The Mavrx Glue site is using MongoDB for the database with Redis for the session store (though it previously used MongoDB for the sessions, too).

 ## Installation
 This application was built with Sails `0.10.x` in mind.